 Students wishing to take courses for academic credit should fill out a Program Application first.
 Courses are open to junior and senior undergraduate students enrolled at Texas A&M University.
 Graduate students wishing to enroll in the program should visit with their advisor prior to enrolling.
 Registration is available through HOWDY.

 The Financial Planning minor is available to all junior and senior undergraduate students enrolled at Texas A&M University.
-This program prepares students for leadership roles in the financial planning profession.
-The six-course curriculum (18 credit hours) also satisfies the educational requirements to be eligible to sit for the Certified Financial PlannerTM (CFP®) exam.
+The six-course curriculum (18 credit hours) also satisfies the educational requirements to be eligible to sit for the CERTIFIED FINANCIAL PLANNERTM exam.

 Prerequisites for the minor are: